Midnight Offerings

 Midnight Offerings is a 1981 American made-for-television horror film directed by Rod Holcomb, and starring Melissa Sue Anderson, Mary Beth McDonough, and Patrick Cassidy.
 Its plot follows a teenage witch who uses her powers to vie for the attention of her former boyfriend.
 The film premiered on ABC in February 1981.

+In one of her first television acting roles, Vanna White was cast here in a minor role as Devona.